 Hermann Kristjánsson is an electrical engineer with extensive management and technical experience.
 Hermann successfully founded and led the tech company Vaki over three decades which led to it being acquired by Pentair.
 Hermann has been a valuable advisor both in terms of business development and strategy for innovative companies.

-Helga Viðarsdóttir is the chief executive officer of Flygildi.
+Helga Viðarsdóttir is the Director of the Board of Flygildi.
 She holds a MSc. degree in Business Administration and Marketing.
 Helga has extensive experience in business management, business development, finance and marketing.
 Helga also manages a financial consulting business and has occupied managing director positions at companies such as IMC Ísland ehf, The Nordic House and 66° North Ltd.

 About the company